The Crown: How did Charles and Diana meet? A timeline of their courtship and marriage collapse

-Their first meeting is portrayed in the show as an endearing, almost magical encounter, as a coy teenage Lady Diana Spencer, dressed as a woodland tree in green tights, dances past an intrigued Charles.
+In season 4, the couple's first meeting was portrayed as an endearing, almost magical encounter, as a coy teenage Lady Diana Spencer, dressed as a woodland tree in green tights, danced past an intrigued Charles.

 However, the show also suggests that their marriage was doomed even before it began.
 The night before his wedding day, Prince Charles stares out his window as celebratory fireworks light up London - but it's clear that the woman on his mind isn't his betrothed at all, but the married Camilla Parker Bowles.